Stanley Rice: Nelson Williams

 After arriving in Florida, Rice quickly befriended 59-year-old Leslie Dean, the owner of an automobile salvage yard.
 In exchange for hiring him as a night watchman, Rice was allowed to sleep in an old Mister Softee ice cream truck, and later found employment at a local car wash.
 Dean, who was unaware that Rice was a fugitive from the law, described his new acquaintance as an intelligent and honest young man who loved to hang out with his two sons and show them photographs he had taken during his travels cross-country.

 On May 12, 1968, Rice finished work at the car wash and then traveled to a pond in rural Broward County, where he knew young boys loved to gather.
 There he found 11-year-old Lowell 'Nelson' Williams and 10-year-old Kevin Polittle, who were out fishing together.
 Rice then approached and chatted with them for some time before offering to take them someplace else, but the boys refused.
 Angered by their refusal, Rice took out a sawed-off shotgun and fired upon them, wounding both.
 He then took out his knife and went to Williams, whom he proceeded to stab three times, killing him.

-Before he could finish off Polittle, two teenage boys approached them and saw Rice holding a bloodstained knife.
+Before he could kill Polittle, however, two teenage boys approached them and saw Rice holding a bloodstained knife.
 He failed to convince them that this was all a misunderstanding, and after picking up the murder weapons, he immediately fled.
 The two teenagers and Polittle later gave a description of the killer to local authorities, taking special note of his prominent stutter.